-Whether you suffer from digestive issues, are researching holistic ways to treat acne or are simply looking to improve your gut health, you’ve probably heard of the potential benefits of adding prebiotics and probiotics to your diet.
+Whether you suffer from digestive issues, are researching holistic ways to treat acne or are simply looking to improve your gut health, you’ve probably heard of the potential benefits of adding prebiotics and probiotic foods to your diet.

 Coverage of these helpful little microorganisms has been splashed all over the news for the past several years and it’s no surprise.
 Between new research studies touting the health benefits of prebiotics to projections that the probiotics market will reach a whopping $74 billion by 2025, the buzz is real.